PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 **Customer demographics:**
 1. **Market Concentration in Bangkok & Surrounding Areas**:
-   - Bangkok Dominance: 37.68% (1.54bn) of total revenue is generated in Bangkok alone.
+   - 37.68% (1.54bn) of total revenue is generated in Bangkok alone.
 When combined with the surrounding provinces (Samut Prakan, Pathum Thani, Nakhon Pathom), this metropolitan cluster accounts for over 75% of your total business.
 2. **High-Value "Millennial" client Base**:
    - The 20-30 and 30-40 age groups are the primary revenue drivers, contributing nearly half of total revenue (46%) collectively.
 3. **Gender Parity**: